pranay-gundam/TidyTuesday/README.md

 ## Ongoing issues and edgecases to solve

 - Pulling the same dataframe twice (or more), unlikely but still possible
+- fix the virtual environment handling in the bash script
 - Handle cases with too little usable merged data
 - There still seem to be some edge case errors in the pulling random series (and iterating through a category tree), I've handled it so far by just retrying until something does work but this warrants another look.
 - `reduce_format_dfs` currently only works for data pulled from the fred api just because of the way it's handling the formatting.
 On this note, a lot of the other function I suspect are not generalized as well.
 This is probably an issue to handle when adding other data sources